 - Break open the chilies, they should be pleasant, somewhat like dried fruit.

-- Avoid any chilies with imperfections, like lighter patches, this may mean they have been eaten by insects.
+- Avoid any chilies with imperfections, like lighter patches.
+This may mean insects have eaten them.

 How long does homemade hot sauce last?

 You must refrigerate homemade Mexican hot sauce or any type of homemade salsa.
 If you do not it will spoil very rapidly.
-Store sauce in an airtight container when
+Store sauce in an airtight container.

-So why not give this delicious homemade hot sauce a try!
+So give this delicious homemade hot sauce a try!

 Ron's Afterburner Mexican Hot Sauce